astros3x/Astri/README.md

 ## 🗒️ Features
+> [!NOTE]
-* Nitro generator.
+> * Nitro generator.
-* Amazon store cards generator.
+> * Amazon store cards generator.
-* Ip Pinger.
+> * Ip Pinger.
-* Cracking links.
+> * Cracking links.
-* Straming links.
+> * Straming links.
-* Windows softwares cracking links.
+> * Windows softwares cracking links.
-* Discord tools links.
+> * Discord tools links.
-* Emulators and Iso links.
+> * Emulators and Iso links.
-* Internet tools links.
+> * Internet tools links.
-* Onion links.
+> * Onion links.
-* General tools links.
+> * General tools links.
-* Utilities links.
+> * Utilities links.
-* Misc/useful links.
+> * Misc/useful links.

 ## 👑 VIP
 * Enter the [discord server](https://discord.gg/GyYDqW6s) to discover the VIP features of Astri multitool.

 ## :question: Support
+> [!IMPORTANT]
-If you have any issues or need help contact us in our [discord server](https://discord.gg/XnRjFmgPYz).
+> If you have any issues or need help contact us in our [discord server](https://discord.gg/XnRjFmgPYz).

 ## :warning: Disclaimer
+> [!WARNING]
-Please note that the infos and information contained in this program is for educational purposes only and should not be used to unauthorized / illegal activities.
+> Please note that the infos and information contained in this program is for educational purposes only and should not be used to unauthorized / illegal activities.
 The developer and contributors are not responsible for any misuse of this software.